 A petitioner can file a domestic abuse temporary restraining order or injunction in the county she or he is temporarily residing in or in the county where the respondent lives or in the county in the county where the incident occurred.
 A petitioner can file a harassment temporary restraining order or injunction in the county where the petitioner lives or in the county where the respondent lives or in the county in which the incident occurred.

 The law says the respondent is prohibited from initiating direct contact with the petitioner.
 If the petitioner of a domestic abuse restraining order allows the respondent admittance into her or his home, the restraining order does not become null and void.
 The police are to enforce any violations of that order.
 However, if the petitioner continues to initiate contact, the police may believe that she or he is not serious about the injunction.
 The police can then arrest the petitioner and the prosecutor can charge the petitioner with aiding and abetting the violation of the restraining order.

 If the injunction is for less than 4 years, the petitioner can get it extended for up to two years from the date it is first entered.
 The respondent must be notified once the extension is granted.

-The local municipality mails out the property tax bills in mid-December.
+The local municipality mails its property tax bills in mid-December.

 The first installment or full payment option is due on or before January 31.